amckennafoster/nbidata/docs/curation/curation.md

 File naming convention is the following:
 - Reports: authorlastname-nbi-report-year.pdf   For multiple authors: (author1 last name)-et-al-nbi-report-year.pdf
 	- Example: richardson-nbi-report-2011.pdf   For multiple authors: richardson-et-al-nbi-report-2011.pdf
-- Datasets: Describe the file contents using camalCase
+- Datasets: Describe the file contents using camalCase.
+The more descriptive, the better.
-	-Examples: capturesByDate.csv or pRigidaHeights.csv or allPitfallData.csv or anova.R
+	- Basic Examples: capturesByDate.csv or pRigidaHeights.csv or allPitfallData.csv or anova.R

 When adding the year to a filename, use the year of publication rather than the year of the grant.
 This will make it easier for people to figure out how to cite it.